• Home

 Creamy Tomato and Roasted Red Pepper Soup

-I’ve had quite a few goes at roasted tomato soup in the past, but always found that, no matter how much you blend the tomato soup, you always get left with an unpleasant texture caused by the tomato skins which just won’t blend fully.
+I’ve had quite a few goes at roasted tomato and red pepper soup in the past, but always found that, no matter how much you blend the soup, you always get left with an unpleasant texture caused by the tomato and red pepper skins which just won’t blend fully.

-Up till now there have been two solutions to this: sieve it, or individually remove the tomato skins before blending.
+Up till now there have been two solutions to this: sieve it, or individually remove the skins before blending.
 Since both of these options are somewhat tedious (especially the latter, since I prefer to use cherry tomatoes!), and I really don’t do tedious, time-consuming food (!)
-I have generally avoided making roasted tomato soup in favour of other, easier and less labour intensive soups.
+I have generally avoided making roasted tomato and red pepper soup in favour of other, easier and less labour intensive soups.

 Creamy Tomato and Roasted Red Pepper Soup